M. Baliah Naidu: The Bhatt Brothers

 The Bhatt brothers blossomed in to great cricketers from early ages of 13 to 16, when they joined wesley High school.
 Before long, they began to dominate inter-collegiate matches, hitting hundreds at will.
 They possessed the unique record of three brothers playing at the same time for MUC and Presidency Indians.
 All three Captained Madras in the Ranji Trophy Tournament.
 The three progenies who in due course left their imprint on the game.
 The eldest of the siblings Venkatramanujalu alias bhatt was known for his pyrotechnics, he was only right-hander among the three talented "Bhat" brothers was an all-rounder in cricket.
 He opened the innings for Madras, following the footsteps of his father who founded the Madras polo riders club.

-M. Baliah was the second son of the bhatt brothers, On two occasions in the presidency match, Baliah turned the match around to great victoryx.
+M. Baliah was the second son of the bhatt brothers, On two occasions in the presidency match, Baliah turned the match around to great victory.
 Against a Jackryder's XI attack that included Mc Cartney, Ryder and Ron Oxenham, Baliah was brilliant, treating pace and spin alike with an "audacious brilliance".
 C. Ramaswami, the youngest son of the Buchi Babu Naidu, was one of the two Indian "Double Internationals".
 Ramaswami was one of the members of the Madras team that defeated Mysore within a day in the inaugural Ranji Trophy match in December 1934.